opensistemas-hub/osbrain/docs/source/basic_patterns.rst

 Request-Reply
 =============

+Another common communication pattern is the request-reply, in which a requester sends a message to the replier and always expects a reply.
+It is sometimes useful, specially when some kind of synchronization is required.

 Example
 -------

-Another common communication pattern is the request-reply, in which a requester sends a message to the replier and expects always a reply back.
-It is sometimes useful, specially when some kind of synchronization is required.

 .. literalinclude:: ../../examples/req_rep.py